Flourishing: Global Flourishing Study

-John Hopkins: Paul McHugh Program for Human Flourishing
+Johns Hopkins: Paul McHugh Program for Human Flourishing

-This program based at John Hopkins University, founded in 2015, and directed by Margaret S. Chisolm, aims at bringing the results of interdisciplinary research on health and human flourishing to an audience of both clinicians and clinicians-in-training.
+This program based at Johns Hopkins University, founded in 2015, and directed by Margaret S. Chisolm, aims at bringing the results of interdisciplinary research on health and human flourishing to an audience of both clinicians and clinicians-in-training.

 Harvard Human Flourishing Program

 This program was founded in 2016 at Harvard's Institute for Quantitative Social Science and directed by Tyler J. VanderWeele.
 Its aim is to study and promote human flourishing.

 University of Pennsylvania: Positive Psychology Center and Flourishing and Humanities Project

-This interdisciplinary research project, based at the University of Pennsylvania’s Positive Psychology Center, directed by James Pawelski and founded in 2014, studies the relations of the arts and humanities with human flourishing.
+This interdisciplinary research project, based at the University of Pennsylvania's Positive Psychology Center, directed by James Pawelski and founded in 2014, studies the relations of the arts and humanities with human flourishing.

 Humanity 2.0

 The Humanity 2.0 Foundation mission is to identify impediments to human flourishing and then work collaboratively across sectors to remove them by sourcing and scaling bold and innovative solutions.
 To support this mission, the Humanity 2.0 Institute integrates global research on key questions: What is human flourishing?
 What are the pathways to achieve human flourishing?
 What obstacles block these pathways?
 What are practical solutions to remove these obstacles?
 Research partners include the Human Flourishing Program at Harvard University, the Pontifical Gregorian University and the University of Pennsylvania Positive Psychology Center and Flourishing Humanities Project.